chauff/cse1500-web-transcripts/Assignment-2.md

 Now that you have made your plan and decided on the use of the design patterns, start coding!
 Be mindful of the following requirements:

+- The game has to work in two major browsers (*as stated in assignment 1*).
 - Players play the game with the mouse (*as stated in assignment 1*).
 - Once a player makes a move, the validity of the move is checked and invalid moves are rejected (*as stated in assignment 1*).
 - Reduce the redundancy in the code as much as possible (improves code maintainability).